No

 - Employer-sponsored health insurance

-- Insurance purchased through an insurance company or agent, such as Medicare supplements and Medicare Advantage plans (HMO)
+- Insurance purchased through an insurance company or agent, including Medicare supplements and Medicare Advantage plans indemnity or confinement policies and long-term care policies, etc.

 - Student insurance